 There was a time when e-cigarette explosions and fires ruled the news.
-In fact, during the period just before anti-vaping groups settled on JUUL and the youth vaping epidemic as their primary focus, vaping explosions were featured almost daily in news stories.
+In fact, during the period just before anti-vaping groups settled on JUUL and the so-called youth vaping epidemic as their primary focus, vaping explosions were featured almost daily in news stories.
 They remained a regular feature until they were overshadowed by the 2019 outbreak of black market THC vaping-related lung injuries.

 To those whose vaping knowledge is based solely on alarming news stories, e-cigarette thermal events like fires and explosions may seem like common occurrences, but they are actually very rare.
 They happen when a battery overheats and the chemicals and gasses escape the battery rapidly.